KUMDC Learning Series Webinars

 At KUMDC, we provide services, including webinars, to our ten counties: Brevard, Glades, Hardee, Hendry, Highlands, Indian River, Martin, Okeechobee, Palm Beach, and St. Lucie.
 Not able to catch our learning series webinars live?
 Don't worry!
 Our webinars are available on demand, click the link below to watch the webinar recording of your choice.
 Or check out our webinar archive.
 Any questions?
 Just send us an email [email protected].
 So grab your popcorn, and prepare to learn!

-Supporting Students Who Stutter in the Classroom Setting - Featuring Wade Smith, MS, CCC-SLP, KUMDC Speech Language Pathologist
+Supporting Students Who Stutter in the Classroom Setting - Featuring Wade Smith, MS, MS, CCC-SLP, KUMDC Speech Language Pathologist

 Crisis Prevention and De-Escalation - Featuring Yiliana Puerto, MS, BCBA, KUMDC Behavior Analyst